-The bistory of mining operations in the vicinity Tahawus extends from the early nineteenth century to the end of the twentieth.
+The history of mining operations in the vicinity Tahawus extends from the early nineteenth century to the end of the twentieth.
 The following account is drawn from Stephenson (1945) and National Lead Company literature (Anon.
 1963).
 Gradual expansion of industrial development in the United States in the nineteenth century drove exploration for mineral resources into increasingly "back-country" locations.
-Such was the case when the iron ore in the region around Sanford and Henderson Lakes was discovered by white men in 1826.
-They were purportedly led to the deposit by a Native American over what is now the Indian Pass Trail.
+Such was the case when the iron ore in the region around Sanford and Henderson Lakes was discovered by Europeans in 1826 (a Native American led them to the ore).
+They were purportedly led to the deposit over what is now the Indian Pass Trail.
 The ore mineral sought was magnetite.
-The original discoverers were not initially aware of the presence of ilmenite in the ore.
+The original discoverers were not initially aware of the presence of illmenite in the ore.
 Since 1826, great sums of money have been spent in attempts to bring the resource into production.
-The first and ultimately unsuccessful try was made by the original discoverers, Archibald MacIntyre, Duncan and Malcomb MacMartin, and David Henderson.
+The first and ultimately unsuccessful try was made by the original discoverers, Archibald MacIntyre, Duncan and Malcolm MacMartin, and David Henderson.
 Their first blast furnace was built in 1838 and a "new" furnace was constructed in 1854.
 However, the venture completely failed owing to a number of circumstances including the accidental killing of Henderson in 1845, a flood in 1856, an economic recession in 1857 and, most importantly, the presence of titanium in the ore and transportation difficulties.